Pacific Grove, California: History

+The city of Pacific Grove originated as a Methodist Christian seaside resort.
+In 1874, Reverend J.W.
+Ross, a Methodist minister and his wife, visited the area and decided it would be an ideal location for a proposed Methodist Retreat.
+The pine, oak and cypress trees, along with many varieties of wild plants and flowers, made Pacific Grove an attractive place for camping.
+On June 1, 1875, the Pacific Grove Retreat Association was formed in San Francisco to administer the Christian Seaside Resort in Pacific Grove.
+The Pacific Improvement Company (which later became Del Monte Properties) and David Jacks provided the land for the Retreat area.
+This Retreat Area, as surveyed at that time by St. John Cox, covers the area from the Bay up to Lighthouse Avenue and from First Street to Pacific Avenue.

 In November 1879, after the summer campers returned home, Robert Louis Stevenson wandered into the deserted campgrounds: "I have never been in any place so dreamlike.
 Indeed, it was not so much like a deserted town as like a scene upon the stage by daylight, and with no one on the boards."

 The Pacific Grove post office opened in 1886, closed later that year, and was reopened in 1887.
 Pacific Grove incorporated in 1889.

 The El Carmelo Hotel was Pacific Grove's first hotel, opening to guests on May 20, 1887.
 It was sometimes called the sister of Monterey's Hotel Del Monte.
 It was located on Lighthouse Avenue between Fountain and Grand avenues and owned by the Pacific Improvement Company (PIC).
 In 1907, the name changed to the Pacific Grove Hotel.
 In 1917, the PIC decided to dismantle it and use the wood in the reconstruction of The Lodge at Pebble Beach that had burned down on December 17, 1917.
 The empty block was sold to W. R. Holman in 1919 to open the Holman Department Store.

 Thomas Albert Work built several of the buildings in Pacific Grove, including the three-story Del Mar hotel in 1895, at the corner of Sixteenth, and in 1904 he built a commercial block along Lighthouse Avenue to house local businesses, including the two-story Romanesque-style Bank of Pacific Grove.

 Pacific Grove, like Carmel-by-the-Sea and Monterey, became an artists' haven in the 1890s and subsequent period.
 Artists of the En plein air school in both Europe and the United States were seeking an outdoor venue with natural beauty, and Pacific Grove became a magnet for this movement.
 William Adam was an English painter who first moved to Monterey and then decided on Pacific Grove for his home in 1906.
 At about the same time, Eugen Neuhaus, a German painter, arrived in Pacific Grove with his new bride.
 Charles B. Judson was an artist of aristocratic lineage who painted in Pacific Grove over a long time beginning in 1907; Judson's murals decorate the halls of the California Academy of Sciences in San Francisco.